AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 # When do you use xAPI? {#whendoyouusexapi}

-Increasingly there is a need to capture learning experiences of the end user which span across multiple systems.&nbsp; There is also a need to track the exact engagement of the learner with training content.
+Increasingly there is a need to capture learning experiences of the end user which span across multiple systems.
+There is also a need to track the exact engagement of the learner with training content.
 It goes beyond Start, In Progress and Completion (which are the only attributes captured by SCORM).

 # Using xAPI in Prime {#usingxapiinprime}